AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Issues Corrected in Aviatrix Release 6.6.5662**

-- **AVX-21652** – You can now successfully insert a stateful Firewall Rule using a reference rule from previously existing rules.
 - **AVX-21823** – Image upgrade causing incorrect firewall_rtb config on AWS Transit FireNet with network exclude list.
 - **AVX-21889** – You can now successfully insert a stateful Firewall Rule using a reference rule from previously existing rules.
 - **AVX-22791** – Starting with release 6.6, the Controller consolidates emails so that emails with the same email address and subject line are combined (helping limit the number of emails while still delivering important status notifications).
 These email notifications were being consolidated incorrectly.